bormaxi8080/starred/README.md

 ## C# #

+- [vvvv/Remoter](https://github.com/vvvv/Remoter) - GUI over PAExec and robocopy to remote a bunch of PCs at once
 - [2dust/v2rayN](https://github.com/2dust/v2rayN) - A GUI client for Windows, support Xray core and v2fly core and others
 - [timo-reymann/UniLaunch](https://github.com/timo-reymann/UniLaunch) - Advanced universal autostart tool for use on Linux, MacOS and Windows.
 - [moom825/xeno-rat](https://github.com/moom825/xeno-rat) - Xeno-RAT is an open-source remote access tool (RAT) developed in C#, providing a comprehensive set of features for remote system management.
 Has features such as HVNC, live microphone, reverse proxy,